jeremy-lee02/Covid19_Web/README.md

 ## Build and Run

 Step 1: Clone this repo.
-Step 2: Open Covid19_Web as a project in Visual Studio Code.
+Step 2: Open Covid19_Web as a project in Visual Studio Code or any code editor.
 Step 3: Open terminal on project directory.
+Step 4: Change directory to client 'cd client'.
-Step 4: Run npm install(if not installed) and npm start.
+Step 5: Run npm install(if not installed) and npm start.
-Step 5: Access to localhost to see result
+Step 6: Access to localhost to see result.